buildLittleWorlds/applied-AI/src/content/docs/chapters/analyzing-results.md

 Example Action Plan:
 1. Use Tool A for rapid lyric idea generation at the start of the songwriting process.
 2. Focus on enhancing emotional impact when editing AI-generated lyrics.
-3. Experiment with using AI melody generation for chorus ideas, but not verses.
+3. Experiment with using AI world-building for overarching album concepts, but develop individual song narratives manually.
 4. Refine prompts to include more specific emotional cues for better results.
 5. Investigate options for fine-tuning Tool B on Alex's own lyrical style.